Haley Bennett: Career

 In 2015, Bennett starred in Ilya Naishuller's first-person point-of-view film Hardcore Henry.
 In 2016, she appeared as Emma Cullen in Antoine Fuqua's The Magnificent Seven, co-starred as Megan Hipwell in the Tate Taylor-directed film adaptation of Paula Hawkins' thriller novel The Girl on the Train, and played actress Mamie Murphy in Warren Beatty's comedy-drama Rules Don't Apply.
 Responses to the first two films were mixed, while the third was more positively received.
 Bennett's performances were praised in all three.
 In 2017, Bennett played Saskia Schumann in Jason Hall's PTSD drama film Thank You for Your Service.
 She had also been cast in Terrence Malick's musical drama film Song to Song, alongside Christian Bale, but her scenes were later cut.

 In 2019, she starred in and produced the psychological thriller Swallow, directed by Carlos Mirabella-Davis, revolving around a woman with pica.
 It had its world premiere at the Tribeca Film Festival in April 2019, where Bennett received the award for Best Actress.
 Her performance in the film received rave reviews from critics calling it "pitch-perfect", "extraordinary", and "masterful".
 That same year, she starred in The Red Sea Diving Resort directed by Gideon Raff, opposite Chris Evans.

 In 2020, she co-starred in two adaptations of books: the drama thriller The Devil All the Time, directed by Antonio Campos and based upon the novel of the same name; and Hillbilly Elegy, directed by Ron Howard, both for Netflix.

 She appeared in Eli Roth's Borderlands, an adaptation of the video game of the same name.
 Bennett joined Whoopi Goldberg in drama film Till written and directed by Chinonye Chukwu.
 She is starring in and producing the feature adaptation of Brood, a novel by Jackie Polzin.
+In 2025, she appeared in The Last Frontier from Apple TV.

 Personal life

-In early 2017, Bennett began an affair with the married English film director Joe Wright, with Wright's wife at the time subsequently filing for divorce.
+In early 2017, Bennett began an affair with married English film director Joe Wright, with Wright's then-wife, musician Anoushka Shankar, subsequently filing for divorce.
 She gave birth to her first and Wright's third child, a daughter, on December 27, 2018.
 As of 2019, the family resides in Bruton, Somerset, England.